What’s inside:

 On the back end, AI automates payment posting by reading payer remittances, matching payments to accounts, and flagging underpayments or anomalies for review.
 This reduces manual posting time and ensures financial records are accurate.

 Accurate patient billing relies on complete documentation and charge capture at the point of care.
-When every service and supply used in an encounter is properly accounted for, billing teams avoid disputes, rebilling cycles, and delays caused by missing or incorrect data.
+AI-driven automated charge capture ensures that every service and supply is recorded in real time, reducing billing discrepancies and improving patient trust.

 Why it matters: Personalized billing improves patient satisfaction, boosts collection rates, and leads to a smoother billing experience, while also reducing costs associated with manual follow-up.